 Over the last six years I have compiled and refined a great deal of information about cloth diapers.
+Many of my friends have found these cloth diapering tips to be useful.
 If you find the content to be overly descriptive, you must not be a parent yet.

 We decided to get 6 pocket diapers for night-time and going out.
 They are good because they keep the moisture away from the skin, they can be stuffed full for lots of absorption power, and they’re as easy to use as a disposable (great for when out, or for other people to use).
 I still like the pre-folds at home though, since it helps babies learn about being wet.

 For diaper covers, I bought both Prowrap Classic and Bummis Super Whisper Wrap.
 Some mothers say they like one and some say they like the other.
 I say, even though they are more expensive, go with the Bummis Super Whisper Wrap (velcro version).
 The Bummis have velcro on the outside and have nice elastic leg areas.
 This way, the tabs can overlap each other when you close it and you can get it tight around the legs.
 The Prowraps don’t have velcro on the outside, so they don’t fit so well on skinny babies.
 And, the legs are not elastic except for these weird little pocket things.
 In any case, they don’t seal real well so I ended up with more leaking.
 Also, the Bummis are “Wash & Dry regular settings” so you can wash and dry them with the diapers.
 The Prowraps have to be air dried, which I found to be an inconvenience.
 I would say you’ll want 6 of those.
 They can be used more than once, so you may only use one or two between cycles.
 But if there’s a lot of explosive poop, you might go through several of them in one day.